 It’s often said that it’s not the best cyclists who win Grand Tours, it’s the best recoverers.
-Professional cyclists take their recovery super seriously and, when not riding their bikes, avoid walking, standing and, whenever possible, are horizontal.
+Professional cyclists take their recovery very seriously and, when not riding their bikes, avoid walking, standing and, whenever possible, are horizontal.
 With work and family commitments, you probably won’t be able to take quite such a zealous approach to your own recovery but there are plenty of The most important thing is to the lose the “more is more” mindset that’s so prevalent amongst amateur cyclists.
 If you want to improve, quality almost always trumps quantity and part of that is recovery.

 Ride hard, ride easy